 Moving away from your parents is hard.
 But it’s probably just as hard – if not worse – for your parents!
-Sometimes the relationship you had with your parents while living with them is different than the one you have as an adult.
+Sometimes the relationship you had with your parents while living with them is different from what you have as an adult.
 This is okay!
 You are exploring life on your own and becoming more and more of an individual than you were even as a teenager, and it’s okay not to see eye-to-eye all of the time.

-As a young adult, you should try to have at least casual and occasional contact with your parents just to “check in” now and again.
+As a young adult, you should try to have at least casual and occasional contact with your parents just to “check-in” now and again.
 Sometimes this relationship can be more intense and become uncomfortable.
-Your parents may be showing up at your home or dorm unannounced and more frequently than you’d like, or demanding multiple phone calls in a day.
-Living away from your parents means shifting the dynamic of you as a child they needed to care for to you as an adult they can trust will do well on their own.
+Your parents may be showing up at your home or dorm unannounced and more frequently than you’d like or demanding multiple phone calls in a day.
+Living away from your parents means shifting the dynamic of you like a child they needed to care for to you as an adult they can trust will do well on their own.

 If you are bothered that your parents aren’t affording you the independence you expected, take an opportunity to tell them how you feel and set boundaries with them.
 Let them know that you want to take advantage of your independence to help you prepare for the rest of adulthood.
 Also, ask yourself if there might be a reason.
 Did something terrible happen to you after you moved out that might be causing their concern?
 Assuring your family that you are making positive decisions and taking care of yourself (and being honest about it!) can make a difference.